Can Large Language Models Implement Agent-Based Models? An ODD-based Replication Study: Introduction

 \textbf{RQ2}: Among LLM-generated implementations that successfully reproduce the reference model's output, how do \emph{runtime efficiency} and \emph{maintainability-relevant code properties} (e.g., complexity, maintainability, and static analysis warnings) vary \emph{between LLMs} and across successful trials of the same LLM?

 \end{quote}

 By combining staged execution outcomes, robust statistical validation, runtime measurements under multiple parameter sets, and static code quality metrics, this study provides a multi-criterion assessment of what can currently be expected from LLMs when implementing ABMs from standardized textual specifications, and highlights implications for reproducible simulation practice.
+The adequacy of an ABM implementation, however, depends on the purpose for which the model is used~\citep{edmonds2019different}.
+For replication-oriented uses such as the one considered here, statistical agreement with a validated baseline is a useful criterion.
+For explanatory or teaching-oriented uses, additional considerations such as mechanistic transparency, internal faithfulness, and code simplicity may also be important.

 This paper is organized as follows.
 Section~\ref{sec:background} contextualizes this paper within prior work on translating textual and natural-language model descriptions into executable simulation models, with particular attention to recent uses of LLMs and to the comparatively limited evidence in the ABM domain.
 Section~\ref{sec:methods} outlines the experimental design and methodological framework used to evaluate LLM-generated implementations, including the reference model, evaluation pipeline, and analysis procedures.
 Section~\ref{sec:results} presents the empirical findings that address the research questions, while Section~\ref{sec:discussion} interprets these results in light of the study's objectives and broader implications.
 Section~\ref{sec:lims} discusses limitations, and Section~\ref{sec:conclusions} concludes by summarizing the main contributions and outlining directions for future work.
+Since this study is presented in an ABM research context but also draws on concepts from contemporary evaluation of LLM-generated code, some LLM terminology and software analysis is unavoidable; to support non-specialist readers, selected terms are briefly clarified where they first appear, and a glossary of core concepts is provided in \ref{app:glossary}.